mongodb/mongo-java-driver/docs/reference/content/upgrading.md

 date = "2015-03-19T12:53:39-04:00"
 title = "Upgrade Considerations"
 [menu.main]
-  identifier = "Upgrading to 3.4"
+  identifier = "Upgrading to 3.5"
   weight = 80
   pre = "<i class='fa fa-level-up'></i>"
 +++

-## Upgrading from 3.3.x
+## Upgrading from 3.4.x

-There is one breaking API change in the 3.4 release: due to the addition of a new BSON type for 128-bit decimal values, a new method had to be added to the BSONCallback({{< apiref "org/bson/BSONCallback.html">}}) interface.
-Any clients that directly implement that interface must add an implementation of the new method in order to be compatible with the 3.4 driver.

-Otherwise, the 3.4 release is binary and source compatible with the 3.3 release, except for methods that have been added to interfaces that have been marked as unstable.
+The 3.5 release is binary and source compatible with the 3.4 release, except for methods that have been added to interfaces that have been marked as unstable, and changes to classes or interfaces that have been marked as internal or annotated as Beta.

 ## Upgrading from 2.x